CatherineXiaoXiao/helpcenter/docs/getting-started/quickstart.md

 ## Next Steps

 Ready to learn more?
-Check out our [advanced guides](../advanced/customization).
+Check out our advanced documentation or contact support if you need help.